have an interest in the area of native title and/or the broader Indigenous sector

 What sort of work can I expect to do during my social science internship?

-Interns can be placed in either the native title or non native sector, supporting the research staff of their Host.
+Interns can be placed in either the native title or broader Indigenous sector, supporting the research staff of their Host.

 Interns should expect to be given a balance of challenging and interesting tasks along with a fair amount of administration tasks (database entry, filing etc.)